 -

-The Ghost in the Sony TV: TCL’s “Intel Inside” Victory
+The Fall of Sony TV and TCL’s “Intel Inside” Victory

 In Currys or John Lewis, you might see a 75″ Sony Bravia at £1,499 and a TCL at £899.
 Shoppers assume the £600 buys superior hardware, but both likely use the same Chinese panels — that £600 is mostly a brand premium: the “logo tax”…….